Paul-Dempsey/pachde-CHEM/README.md

 The pachde line of software for Eagan Matrix devices is a labor of love.
 The products are free to use.
 Creating them requires an large investment of time and $$.
 You can show appreciation for the value these tools bring to your music-making, buy making a donation or leaving a tip.

-I dream of making standalone versions with responsive touch controls suitable for live performance, available for the major platforms with touch support, such as iOS, Android, and Windows.
-This requires an investment in $$ for the hardware, tools, and SDK licensing.
-Any donations you make go towards funding these prerequisites.

 [Click to Show appreciation (VenMo)](https://venmo.com/u/pcdempsey). \
 Thank you!